 In order to understand the gospel message more clearly we have to explore the key events of the gospel narrative in chronological order.

-It started with His miraculous birth from a virgin called Mary.
+It started with His miraculous birth from the well know virgin called Mariam or Mary.
 This virgin birth was intended to be a sign of His coming.
 The Prophet Isaiah foretold the birth of Jesus roughly 700 years earlier.
 Isaiah 7:14 says:

 Therefore the LORD himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.
 Isaiah 7:14 (AV)